Jump to

 Or as a 'quantum amount up'

-Here is an old video that discusses electron spin in the Simple Universe model
+Here is an old video that discusses electron spin in this physics model

-The Standard model of particle physics models the subatomic particles as quantum waves that have a wave-particle duality and a quantum spin
+The Standard model of particle physics models the subatomic matter particles

 For reference, here is a YouTube video (2019) by Ryan Steinbach that discusses the Stern-Gerlach experiment